Denver's Road of Riches: Colfax Avenue

 At the foothills of the Rockies, Lake Steam Bath beckons ailing travelers to the curative outdoors of Denver, Colorado.

-Gertrude Hyman's family built the bath house here in 1927, to cater to sick travelers from the East Coast of the United States who believed in the healing power of heat and cool mountain air.
+in 1927, to cater to sick travelers from the East Coast of the United

-"Most of the population in Denver, the immigrant population, was people who had an uncle or aunt or somebody in the family who needed to be treated for consumption.
-You know, that's tuberculosis," Hyman said.
+population, was people who had an uncle or aunt or somebody in the

+know, that's tuberculosis," Hyman said.
 The area's restorative appeal has given rise to a thriving health industry, especially along Colfax Avenue, a road that once promised speculators more than physical well-being.
 National Jewish Hospital, one of the world's premier centers for pulmonary illness, is long established here.

 "More people came to Colorado for health than ever for gold or silver or wealth," said Tom Noel, professor of history at the University of Colorado.